The Emissions Trading Scheme (ETS) aims to reduce New Zealand’s greenhouse gas emissions and transition to a low carbon economy.

 Certain sectors, including the oil and gas industry, are required to purchase 'New Zealand units' to offset their emissions.

 An emission unit is one metric tonne of carbon dioxide, or the equivalent of any other greenhouse gas, therefore making businesses pay for their greenhouse gas emissions.
 This encourages them to reduce emissions through changing their practices or investing in new technology.
+This is why putting a price on emissions is widely recognised around the world as the best way to lower emissions at least cost.

 Forestry owners can sell New Zealand units to emitters, because trees absorb carbon.
 The price of these New Zealand units is set by the market.
 This should result in increased incentives to plant forestry.